World Food Prize goes to former farmer who answers climate change question: 'So what?'

 Yes, very much so.
 [Laughs.]
 You've known me for a half an hour, you can tell, that's how I am!

-Do you have a plan for what you plan to do with the money?
+Do you have a plan for what you plan to do with the $250,000 in prize money?

 Well, yes.
 Not an exact plan, but I'm going to donate it all to research on climate change and food.
 All of it.